p-kostic/ShapeDetection-Amsterdammetje/README.md

 Pairs that intersect in a positive `y` coordinate are discarded as they do not approach each other to the top, which a pole in our chosen context would.

 **Finding the Horizontal Boundaries of the Pole**
 * Thicker edges are detected in the original bilaterally filtered gray scale image using 4 Sobel convolution kernels.
-A threshold based on Otsu’s method with `q = 86` is applied to that image, which results in the following image
+A threshold based on Otsu’s method with `q = 86` is applied to that image, which results in the following image.

 <p align="center">
   <img src="https://i.imgur.com/PWBxynp.png">